 Expert Tip.

-Standing desk manufacturers tend to rate their desks to between 50 kg and 150 kg.
+Standing desk manufacturers tend to set desk lifting limits between 50 kg and 180 kg.
 While you’re never likely to exceed their limits during a typical workday, the rating is a great proxy indicator of the desk’s overall build quality.
-A higher rating means stronger motors and more metal in the desk frame.
-It also means the desk is less likely to wobble when fully loaded with equipment.
+A higher rating means motors with more torque, rated for a greater number of cycles.

 Here’s what you need to know about static desk lift capacities: